This post is a travel guide about the best things to do in Khiva.

 Read my post about the best way to travel from Khiva to Bukhara

 Urgench has a train station and there is a daily nighttrain from Tashkent to Urgench.
 Since 2018 there is also a train between Urgench and Bukhara that runs every other day.
 Some even stop in the new train station in Khiva.
+Read more in my post about train travel in Uzbekistan.

 By shared taxi